Corps of Engineers extends closures on campgrounds and shelters

 The Corps of Engineers reminds all visitors to follow these steps to recreate responsibly: honor the six-foot social distance rule; stay away from parks and recreation areas if you are sick or have symptoms; keep parks clean by practicing "pack in and pack out" etiquette; and always wear a life jacket when near the water.

-Huntington District leadership continues to monitor and assess the situation and will keep the public informed of any additional updates, which will be made available at www.lrh.usace.army.mil, on Facebook at https://www.facebook.com/USACELRH/ , and on Twitter at https://twitter.com/HuntingtonCorps .
+Huntington District leadership continues to monitor and assess the situation and will keep the public informed of any additional updates.
+The public can obtain news, updates and information from the U.S. Army Corps of Engineers, Huntington District, on the district's website at www.lrh.usace.army.mil, on Facebook at https://www.facebook.com/USACELRH/ , and on Twitter at https://twitter.com/HuntingtonCorps .

 For more information, contact the Public Affairs Office at 304-360-5757.